frankieg33/just-offline-games-site/SUPPORT.md

 ## My device

-- Spaced Math runs on iPhone and iPad with iOS 16.0 or later.
+- Just Offline Games runs on iPhone and iPad with iOS 16.0 or later.
 - All features work offline.

 ## Contact